 Members from Partners in Development Foundation, an organization which benefits Native Hawaiian families and keiki, are here to tell you all about “Hui Ho`omalu,” a program which includes recruitment and licensing of resource care givers for youth in foster care, as well as training and ongoing support services.
 Come visit their booth and learn more about foster care, adoption or volunteer opportunities that support these youth and families.
 Near handcrafters fair area.

 Prince Lot Hula Festival T-shirts, Posters, Programs and Buttons

-Stop by the Moanalua Gardens Foundation (MGF) tent to purchase your 2014 Prince Lot Hula Festival t-shirt.
+Stop by the Moanalua Gardens Foundation (MGF) tent to purchase your 2015 Prince Lot Hula Festival t-shirt.
 Designed by Hawaiian artist Shannon Weaver, MGF’s festival tee is available in sizes small to triple extra large.
 A women’s style is also available.
-The stunning design depicts a dancer paying homage to the majesty of Kamananui (Moanalua) Valley.
+The stunning design depicts a chanter emerging from the wahi pana (sacred place) of Kamananui (Moanalua) Valley.
 Price: $20 each.
-Tees from previous years are $5 each and beverage coolies are $2 each, both great bargains!
+Beverage coolies are on sale for $2 each.

 Support MGF by buying a festival button, $5, and program, $3, and sign up to become a member.
 Your donation will make a world of difference!

 Supplies are limited.
-Shop at the MGF tent for great buys before you leave today!
+Stop at the MGF tent for great buys before you leave today!
 All proceeds go to help cover festival expenses.
 Near the Kamehameha V Summer Cottage.